-Author has written 3 stories for Elder Scroll series.
+Author has written 4 stories for Elder Scroll series, and Assassin's Creed.

 Welcome to my chronically typo-ridden and often outdated profile page.